-Wilhelm Weinberg studied medicine at the Universities of Berlin, Tübingen, and Munich, Germany.
-He returned to his birth town, Stuttgart in 1889, where he remained running a large practice as a gynecologist and obstetrician.
+Wilhelm Weinberg was born in Stuttgart, Kingdom of Württemberg (today Germany).
+His father Julius Weinberg, a merchant, had Jewish roots, but he himself, like his mother Maria Magdalena Humbert, was baptized Protestant.
+He studied medicine at the Universities of Berlin, Tübingen, and Munich, Germany.
+He returned to Stuttgart in 1889, where he remained running a large practice as a gynecologist and obstetrician.
 He is known to have been a physician to the poor and delivered around 3500 babies in his life.
 Still, he managed to write over 160 scientific papers as well as numerous reviews and comments in addition.
 The fact that his recognition outside of the German speaking area was so little, was according to contemporary scientists highly noticeable in his writings.
 His criticism was often very personal and his reviews very argumentative.

 However, the scientist is mainly known for his contributions to the Hardy–Weinberg principle.
 It is also known as the Hardy–Weinberg equilibrium, model, theorem, or law.
 It states that allele and genotype frequencies in a population will remain constant from generation to generation in the absence of other evolutionary influences.
 These influences include non-random mating, mutation, selection, genetic drift, gene flow and meiotic drive.
 Because one or more of these influences are typically present in real populations, the Hardy–Weinberg principle describes an ideal condition against which the effects of these influences can be analyzed.
 The principle was developed by the British mathematician Godfrey Harold Hardy and Weinberg independently.
 Weinberg’s work was published in a lecture at the Society for the Natural History of the Fatherland in Württemberg, which was six months before the publishing of Hardy’s paper in English.